Azure/Vision-AI-DevKit-Pages/docs/_docs/Deploy_Model.md

 ### Notes
 - If your device LEDs are not flashing RED, review the Troubleshooting section below.
-- If you have connected your device to a display via the HDMI port, the display will show a gray pattern.
+- If you have connected your device to an HDMI port, the display will show a gray pattern.
 You will not see any text or images on your display until the IoT Edge runtime has been deployed to the device.

 ## Connect the Vision AI Dev Kit to your Azure IoT Hub
 * Use a browser to visit [http://setupaicamera.ms](http://setupaicamera.ms).